avan-dam/libft/README.md

 This project was my very first project as a student at 42.
-I recode a few functions of the C standard library as well as some other utility functions that will I will use during my whole cursus.
+The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects

 Suceeded with 115/100